In this episode, Pete Navarra explains why time is of the essence when you're reimagining your search experience.

 Are you kind of getting at the fact that the digital marketer has an opinion on what the curated search results should be for any given topic?
 Is that what you’re getting at?

 Pete: Yeah, absolutely, but it’s not just about promotions.
 It’s easy for us to specify a keyword and then pin a couple promotions at the top.
 It’s harder to really understand what is the reasoning behind why people are searching the words that they’re searching.
-And being able to then say, “maybe there’s some rules that we can put into place that can change the relevancy around other search results” – maybe we’re able to take some of the analytics that we’re getting in kind of a live environment really quickly and be able to say, “Hey, we see a lot of people on our site searching for these things.”
+And being able to then say, “maybe there are some rules that we can put into place that can change the relevancy around other search results” – maybe we’re able to take some of the analytics that we’re getting in kind of a live environment really quickly and be able to say, “Hey, we see a lot of people on our site searching for these things.”

 And these results are not the results that we wanna show, right?
 And so we’re able to then fine tune.
 It could be that maybe the content that is on your page that’s delivering these results doesn’t have the proper metadata and keywords and emphasis on certain search terms.
 And it should have.